Term Insurance Plan: Who Needs It & How to Choose | PolicyX

 If you are figuring out whether you really need term insurance, the answer totally depends on one question: Would someone suffer financially if you weren’t around?

-Term insurance does not just limit to the wealthy or elderly- it is for anyone with responsibilities.
-If you have financial commitments such as education expenses, ageing parents to support, or home loan, or a family that relies on your income, term insurance would be an essential and smart choice for you.
-However, if you are single with no financial burden and no major liabilities, you may not need insurance yet, but starting a an early age can still lock in low premiums for the future.
-In brief, anyone who wants to leave behind financial safety should go for term insurance.
+Term insurance is not limited to the wealthy or elderly; it is for anyone with responsibilities.
+If you have financial commitments such as education expenses, ageing parents to support, a home loan, or a family that relies on your income, term insurance would be an essential and smart choice for you.
+However, if you are single with no financial burden and no major liabilities, you may not need insurance yet, but starting at an early age can still lock in low premiums for the future.
+In brief, anyone who wants to leave behind financial security should consider term insurance.

 Who Should Buy a Term Insurance Plan?

 A term plan can be useful for many, including those who are the breadwinners or the ones who make non-monetary contributions to the house.
-In short, every earning individual should save for term insurance, but here are the people who genuinely need an insurance policy:>
+In short, every earning individual should consider term insurance, but here are the people who genuinely need an insurance policy:

 1. Young professionals

-Youngsters who have just started their business or a job think term insurance is for later.
-But they should consider the other side, that if they buy a term plan now, they will lock in a relatively lower premium for their plan.
-Even if they have no responsibility yet, the future obligations and family planning are in line.
+Youngsters who have just started their business or a job often think term insurance is for later.
+But they should consider that if they buy a term plan now, they will lock in a relatively lower premium for their plan.
+Even if they have no responsibility yet, future obligations and family planning are likely.

-When you are the only one in the family earning, financing the loans, medicines, whether you are married or unmarried, having a term plan is non-negotiable.
-The sudden demise of the sole earner will degrade their standards.
-As a salaried, freelancer, or self-employed, if you have dependents, you should get a term plan.
+When you are the only one in the family financing loans and medical expenses, whether married or unmarried, having a term plan is non-negotiable.
+The sudden demise of the sole earner will impact their financial stability.
+As a salaried, freelancer, or self-employed individual, if you have dependents, you should get a term plan.

 3. Married individuals

 In marriage, men and women share responsibilities, whether it is creating investments, buying a house, or planning a family.
-So, if a partner passes away, it drastically affects the other one.
-Joint venture or individual policies ensure that they are both financially secured.
+So, if a partner passes away, it drastically affects the surviving partner.
+Joint or individual policies ensure both partners are financially secure.

 4. People with loans and liabilities

 Most middle-class families need loans to achieve their long-term goals, such as buying a home or a car.
-If something happens to you, then it becomes very difficult for your family to handle the financial burden with the emotional imbalance.
-But when you have a term plan, all the loans and liabilities will be covered.
+If something happens to you, it becomes very difficult for your family to handle the financial burden amidst emotional distress.
+But when you have a term plan, loans and liabilities can be covered.

-Owning a business brings inexplicable joy, but it comes wth unsteady income.
-However, they are liable for business loans and their financial stability.
-For them, term insurance will not only protect their families but also provide some security to the co-owners, if used in the right manner.
+Owning a business brings inexplicable joy, but it comes with unsteady income.
+However, they are liable for business loans and responsible for their financial stability.
+For them, term insurance will not only protect their families but also provide some security to co-owners, if structured appropriately.
 The death benefit can also support your business even in your absence.

-Whether the partner is separated from the other one or has died in an unfortunate event, your children would be dependent on you for daily expenses and educational expenses.
-Therefore, the term plans help secure your children’s future with a lump sum amount.
+Whether the partner is separated or has died in an unfortunate event, your children would be dependent on you for daily and educational expenses.
+Therefore, term plans help secure your children’s future with a lump sum amount.

 Choosing the right term plan for your needs

-• If you are the main earning member in your family, go for a higher cover, 10- 15 times your annual income.
+• If you are the main earning member in your family, consider a higher cover, 10-15 times your annual income.
 If you have elderly parents or kids, choose a policy that provides both monthly income and lump sum payouts.
 Add-ons like an accidental death benefit can also be crucial.

 • Entrepreneurs with major business liabilities can name their business partners as nominees, depending on their needs.